turingschool-examples/fe-m1-practice/README.md

-# Frontend Mod 0 Capstone Repository
+# Frontend Practice for Mod 1!

-This repository will walk you through the Mod 0 Capstone for the Frontend program at Turing.
+This repository will walk you through more practice for the Frontend program at Turing.

 Each day has a folder containing a `README.md` file with instructions for the day, exercises, and questions.
 You must complete all the exercises and questions.